wp-plugins/amazon-link/readme.txt

 Banners: The code provided by Amazon to generate banners is very particular to the locale (e.g. the category specified is in the local language), so these don't tend to display properly when not viewed in the default locale (they drop back to the default Amazon banner).

+= Can I force a template keyword to a particular locale? =

+If you want an item in the template to be forced to output information from a specific locale you can apply country modifiers to the template keywords.

+For example you wish to show the prices from a number of locales.

+This is possible by adding a country modifier to the end of the Template keyword, one of (UK#, CA#, CN#, DE#, ES#, FR#, IT#, JP#, US#).
+This can be applied to any of the template keywords.

+So `%PRICE%UK#, %PRICE%DE#, %PRICE%FR#` would generate a list of prices from the UK, Germany and France.

+= I am displaying a lot of Amazon links on my site, can I speed it up? =

+If you have a lot of Amazon links displayed this can slow down your site considerably as the plugin needs to retrieve data from the Amazon servers for every link.

+One way to improve page performance is to turn on the Amazon Link Cache function provided by the plugin.
+On the plugin Settings page there is a sub section related to the 'Amazon Data Cache', selecting 'Enable Cache' will install the cache that uses your local database.

+Select the maximum time that data should be stored in the cache by updating the 'Max Age' setting, this defaults to 48 hours.
+After which the information stored is cleared from the cache.

+To manually empty the cache simply select 'Flush Cache'.

 = What templates are included with the plugin? =

 The plugin contains a set of basic templates to show how the keywords can be used.
 The easiest way to create new ones is to copy one of the existing ones and update it to meet your needs.